dfurtado/pyterrier/README.md

 closely the http module and also the feel that the Python community need to have frameworks written in Python 3, so we can take advantage of all its neat features.
 PyTerrier is highly inspired by frameworks like Flask, Django and Microsoft's Web API.

-## Where the name come from?

-I love dogs, all of them no matter what breed it is.
-This framework is a tribute to my dog Elsa who passed away in the Summer 2016.

 ## Highlight features

 - Written in Python 3.6